iamsiva11/Big-Notebook-of-MachineLearning/README.md

 Inspired from  [Coding Interview University](https://github.com/jwasham/coding-interview-university), [machine-learning-for-software-engineers](https://github.com/ZuzooVn/machine-learning-for-software-engineers)

-# What is it?

-This is my multi-month study plan for becoming a professional ML engineer.

-I have been doing machine learning professionally for almost a year(doing deep learning for healthcare startup currently) and I'm completely self-taught.
+> I have been doing machine learning professionally for almost a year(doing deep learning for healthcare startup currently) and I'm completely self-taught.

-A quick story on my ML journey.
+> A quick story on my ML journey.
 Back in 2011, in my sophomore year, I knew I wanted to be involved in ML professionally; but I didn't know how.
 My path to becoming proficient in ML had lots of ups and downs.
 With so much trial and error and almost no guidance.
 Initially, I wasted a lot of time in dabbling with lots of math heavy books and not knowing where I'm heading.
 Fast forward 3 years with a concrete plan in mind, I spent close to 2 years rigorously practicing ML(reading books, MOOCs, ML competitions ,etc) after work hours, weekends.

-Moreover, I started off this work as a way to clean up and re-organise the ML notes I have taken in the past 4-5 years.
+> Moreover, I started off this work as a way to clean up and re-organise the ML notes I have taken in the past 4-5 years.
 Which I also used for preparing ML interviews; while giving plenty of interviews close to 6 months.
 And thought about why not make it useful for others as well as a way to benefit their ml journey.

+# What is it?

+This is my multi-month study plan for becoming a professional ML engineer.

+My main goal I'm planning to achieve with this repo is to get anyone level up their ML skills in a quick timeframe.
+Especially, to get anyone make rapid progress in becoming ML professional and not repeat the mistakes that I made in my early years with ML.
+I have organised this guide in a way it’s open to anyone to get started in their ML journey

+### Path 1 - Short guide.

+From zero(any background, not necessarily CS) to ML professional.
+I hope this serves as a reference for people who know ML and want to brush up few areas.

+### Path 2 - Long guide.

+From ML professional - ML rockstar(ML engineer to ML rockstar) ( I'm currently on this path :) )

+Please, feel free to make any contributions to make this better.

+---